pachovit/obsidian-cancionero/README.md

 - 📲 Responsive design: auto reflows on mobile screens
 - 🔁 Repeat markers `(x2)` show as `×2` in chord view
 - 🪄 **Convert real chord sheets into degrees** with a single command
+- ↔️ Chord grouping logic: lines not starting with | merge into the previous bar, even across sections
+- ⬜ Blank lines in input are reflected in Lyrics and Both views

 ---